-Jan.
-'69 Entered Stephen F. Austin State Univ.
+June '67 July '67 Dec.
+'68 Jan.
+'69 August '70 Nov.
+'70 August '72 Graduated NAPS.
+Entered USNA.
+Resigned USNA.
+Entered Stephen F. Austin State Univ.
 Playing football for my High school coaches.
-August '70 Married Denice Raymond.

-- Nov.
-'70 Injured Rt. knee ending my football career.
-Left one at NAPS, RT one at SFA. - August '72 Graduated SFA with B.S.Ed.
+Married Denice Raymond.
+Injured Rt. knee ending my football career.
+Left one at NAPS, RT one at SFA.
+Graduated SFA with B.S.Ed.
 Major was P.E. with minor in History.
 Decided not to teach and went into the world of business.
 I went to work for Robert Bosch Corp.
 Started as an inside sales rep. in the Houston regional office.
-Progressed to a outside Merchandizing rep. to a Territory rep. and then left in Dec '79 as a District rep. covering the mid-west. - March '74 Our son Brent was born, and March '78 our daughter Brooke was born.
+Progressed to a outside Merchandizing rep. to a Territory rep. and then left in Dec '79 as a District rep. covering the mid-west.
+March '74 Our son Brent was born, and March '78 our daughter Brooke was born.
 They are both married and we have 4 grandchildren.
-(1 boy & 3 girls) - January '80 Went to work for Air Filter Supply, Houston, TX.
+(1 boy & 3 girls) January '80 to Present Went to work for Air Filter Supply, Houston, TX.
 We are a family owned small business serving the Houston and surrounding area.
 We supply air-conditioning filters to commercial contractors, and to any one that can't find their size.
 We also supply and assemble specialty filters for the electric motor industry in the oil field and marine industry.
-Bosch was transferring us to Kansas City, Mo. when my father-inlaw and I went fishing and he approached me with the idea of coming into the business.
+Bosch was transferring us to Kansas City, Mo. when my father-in-law and I went fishing and he approached me with the idea of coming into the business.
 We were able to purchase it in '84.
 This allowed me the time to be a Little League coach for 3 years, YMCA basketball coach 2 years, Pop Warner style football coach 3 years, and a Girls' Softball coach for 3 years.
-We've lived in Pearland, Texas since Oct '76.
+We've lived in Pearland,

+Texas since Oct '76.
 Brooke and her husband work with us and Brent lives in the area so that we get to see the grandkids fairly often.
 I had both knees replaced in '09 and has made a huge difference in my quality of life.
 We are now able to travel a little more and enjoy our weekend home in Sargent, TX.